cantierecreativo/middleman-template/optional/README.md

 ## Deploy Staging/Production

-To deploy the project you need to create accessible remote for Netlify.
-The normal use is generate that into gitlab.com After this you need generate new project inside Netlify and connect with GitLab repository.
+To deploy the project you need to create remote access for Netlify.
+This is commonly done from gitlab.com.
+You then need to generate a new project with Netlify and connect it to the GitLab repository.

 *N.B.*
-  If the project he needs multiple environments create many branch inside same repository whose name identifies the environments.
+  If the project needs multiple environments, you should create multiple branches within the repository whose name identifies the environments.
-  Netlify question you what branch use to deploy.
+  Netlify will ask you which branch to use for deployment.

-Copy and create the ENV settings into Netlify to correct deploy.
+Copy the ENV settings into Netlify to ensure correct deployment.

 ## Default Settings

-You can find the base config data inside `data/config.json` and another inside `.env`.
+You can find the base config data in `data/config.json` and `.env`.

 ```json
 {